 Your Retirement Options

-Talk to us about how the April 2015 changes may have affected your pension.
-At retirement, you can withdraw the savings in a number of ways.
+Talk to us about your pension options.
+At retirement, you can withdraw your savings in a number of ways.

 If you’re concerned about annuities why not consider the drawdown option as an alternative?
 Although higher risk you may find that this gives you greater flexibility and choice.